Stay in Touch

 This resource is an introductory guide to improving search engine optimization (SEO) for your website using fundamental guidelines and free tools.

-A team of California State University, Monterey Bay College of Business students has compiled a collection of resources to help business professionals market their services.
+This resource was compiled with the assistance of a team of California State University, Monterey Bay College of Business students to help business professionals understand Search Engine Optimization.

 If you are launching a website and you ignore SEO, your site will be one of the millions of more or less anonymous sites on the internet.
 If you are intent on creating a site that users enjoy using, you have to optimize it.
 It isn’t a matter of marketing dollars.
 It’s about who designs the best website for users.
 Search engines recognize this and reward you for it.